Classification of E_0--Semigroups by Product Systems: Appendix B: --Semigroups and representations for strongly continuous product systems

 \proof The proof goes presicely like that of Proposition \ref{surprop}, just that in all expressions that concern $z_t$ and $y$ the oder must be inverted.

 \bprop The $w_t$ are strongly continuous in the sense that for every section $x\in CS_i^s(E^\odot)$ and every $h\in H$ the function $t\mapsto x_th$ is continuous. \eprop

 \proof The proof goes like that of Proposition \ref{scdprop}.
 (Expressions like $X^{\alpha_0}y_t$ or $X^{\alpha_0}_\alpha y_t$ must be replaced with expressions like $y_t\odot x^{\alpha_0}$ or $y_tx^{\alpha_0}_\alpha$.
-Actually, the proof here is quite a bit simpler, because now the preparation in the first two paragraphs of that proof is no longer necessary, and we may immidately start showing the continuity statement only for section $x^{\alpha_0}$.)
+Actually, the proof here is quite a bit simpler, because now the preparation in the first two paragraphs of that proof is no longer necessary, and we may immediately start showing the continuity statement only for sections $x^{\alpha_0}$.)

 \lf We summarize:

 \bthm Let $E^\odot$ be a faithful strongly continuous product system of \nbd{W^*}cor\-re\-spond\-ences.
 Then $E^\odot$ admits a strongly continuous right dilation. \ethm

 \brem Also here the construction preserves countability hypotheses: If $\cB$ has separable pre-dual and if $E^\odot$ is countably generated, then $H$ is separable. \erem